Advanced Technology Lenses

 Custom Cataract Surgery

 Delray Eye Associates are proud to offer Custom Cataract Surgery.
 This cutting-edge approach to cataract surgery entails a detailed discussion and assessment of a patient’s visual needs and matching their desires with the appropriate type of intraocular lens implant (IOL).
-Our experienced and skillful cataract surgeons must evaluate several complex types of ocular images and measurements, the overall health of the eye, the patient’s desire for visual freedom, and then use their clinical knowledge and surgical judgment to help arrive at the best approach to cataract surgery and lens implant to meet your needs.
+Our experienced and skillful cataract surgeons must evaluate several complex types of ocular images and measurements, the overall health of the eye, and the patient’s desire for visual freedom, and then use their clinical knowledge and surgical judgment to help arrive at the best approach to cataract surgery and lens implant to meet your needs.
 No two patients are alike, and we don’t believe in “one size fits all.”
 We take the time to consider each patient carefully.

 This highly individualized approach to cataract surgery not only involves choices about lens implants but also whether to utilize the femtosecond laser for cataract surgery and the possible incorporation of MIGs, the microscopic devices used to lower intraocular pressure and control glaucoma.